rome/tools/GOVERNANCE.md

 - Banned from the GitHub org and Discord server
 - Have their contributor status revoked (if applicable)
-- Have admin privileges revoked (if applicable)
+- Have manager privileges revoked (if applicable)
 - Action listed in [`MODERATION.md`](./MODERATION.md).
 There may be some scenarios where discretion is required and some details omitted to protect and individual's privacy.

 This is a one-strike policy.

 Code of Conduct violations can be reported to <conduct@romejs.dev> which is listed in the [Code of Conduct](./CODE_OF_CONDUCT.md).
-This email address is monitored by admins.
-Alternatively email addresses for each admin is included in the Code of Conduct for private disclosements in the event of a report involving an admin.
+This email address is monitored by managers.
+Alternatively email addresses for each manager is included in the Code of Conduct for private disclosements in the event of a report involving an manager.

-Moderation decisions and Code of Conduct violations will be reviewed by the admins in private.
-If a violation involves an admin then it will be decided amongst the remaining admins.
+Moderation decisions and Code of Conduct violations will be reviewed by the managers in private.
+If a violation involves an manager then it will be decided amongst the remaining managers.
 Review can be delegated to core contributors.

 ## OpenCollective fund allocation